 Charitable work – Any kind of fund raising or volunteer work you undertake for charitable causes look great on your CV because they show you are willing to help others and often involve lots of organisation and planning.

 Writing a school leaver CV – Conclusion

-Using the above advice and our free CV template, you should be able to create an effective school leaver CV that will make a big impression on recruiters and ensure that you get invited to plenty of interviews.
+Using the above advice you should be able to create an effective school leaver CV that will make a big impression on recruiters and ensure that you get invited to plenty of interviews.

 Remember to keep the format easy-to-read and always tailor the content to match the demands of the employers you are applying to.

 Getting your CV noticed by employers